 Seated on left: Lizzie Elgey – sister of the groom

-Older woman in dark hat: Margaret Lidmore – mother of the bride
+Older woman in dark hat: Margaret Lidford – mother of the bride

-Young man on right: Thomas Lidmore – brother of the bride
+Young man on right: Thomas Lidford – brother of the bride

 Pure speculation, but reasonable guesses: